wagtail/wagtail/docs/contributing/issue_tracking.rst

 As soon as a ticket is opened - ideally within one day - a member of the core team will give it an initial classification, by either closing it as invalid or assigning it to a milestone.
 Don't be discouraged if you feel that your ticket has been given a lower priority than it deserves - this decision isn't permanent.
 We will consider all feedback, and reassign or reopen tickets where appropriate.

 (From the other side, this means that the core team member doing the classification should feel free to make bold unilateral decisions - there's no need to seek consensus first.
-If they make the wrong judgment call, that can always be reversed later.)
+If they make the wrong judgement call, that can always be reversed later.)

 The possible milestones that it might be assigned to are as follows: